Amid68/Fake-News-Detection/finetuning/distilBERT/DistilBERT_ISOT/DistilBERT_ISOT.md

 warnings.filterwarnings('ignore')
 ```

-    2025-05-06 07:53:52.728666: E external/local_xla/xla/stream_executor/cuda/cuda_fft.cc:477] Unable to register cuFFT factory: Attempting to register factory for plugin cuFFT when one has already been registered
+    2025-05-17 08:10:27.341956: E external/local_xla/xla/stream_executor/cuda/cuda_fft.cc:477] Unable to register cuFFT factory: Attempting to register factory for plugin cuFFT when one has already been registered
     WARNING: All log messages before absl::InitializeLog() is called are written to STDERR
-    E0000 00:00:1746518032.930675      62 cuda_dnn.cc:8310] Unable to register cuDNN factory: Attempting to register factory for plugin cuDNN when one has already been registered
+    E0000 00:00:1747469427.748775      31 cuda_dnn.cc:8310] Unable to register cuDNN factory: Attempting to register factory for plugin cuDNN when one has already been registered
-    E0000 00:00:1746518032.991943      62 cuda_blas.cc:1418] Unable to register cuBLAS factory: Attempting to register factory for plugin cuBLAS when one has already been registered
+    E0000 00:00:1747469427.878751      31 cuda_blas.cc:1418] Unable to register cuBLAS factory: Attempting to register factory for plugin cuBLAS when one has already been registered

-    Using device: cuda

 ### Setting Up Reproducibility